skye/jax/cloud_tpu_colabs/README.md

 ![](https://raw.githubusercontent.com/skye/jax/nbtest/cloud_tpu_colabs/images/wave_movie.gif)

-## Running JAX on TPU from a GCE VM
+## Running JAX on a Cloud TPU from a GCE VM

-The process of creating Cloud TPU can be followed from this link: https://cloud.google.com/tpu/docs/quickstart

-If you are already familiar with the process of creating Cloud TPU, the process of creating Cloud TPU involves creating the **user GCE VM** and the **TPU node**.
+Creating a [Cloud TPU](https://cloud.google.com/tpu/docs/quickstart) involves creating the user GCE VM and the TPU node.

-To create a **user GCE VM**, run the following command from your GCP console or your computer terminal where you have gcloud CLI installed (see [installing gcloud](https://cloud.google.com/sdk/install)).
+To create a user GCE VM, run the following command from your GCP console or your computer terminal where you have [gcloud installed](https://cloud.google.com/sdk/install).

 ```
 export ZONE=us-central1-c